Top Temples & Places of Worship in Mumbai

 ISKCON Temple, Juhu

-- Getting there: In the Juhu area, a short ride from Vile Parle or Andheri stations.
+- Getting there: in the Juhu area, a short ride from Vile Parle or Andheri stations.

-- What to try: The prasad and the pure-veg thali; expect a mid-range spend per person.
+- What to try: the prasad and the pure-veg thali; expect a mid-range spend per person.

 Walkeshwar and the Banganga Tank, Malabar Hill